 Driving to Chamonix from the UK

 From Calais, there is a continuous Autoroute to Chamonix.
 It's about 560 Miles (900 km) from Calais to Chamonix with a drive time of about 9 hours.
-Autoroute tolls are approximately EUR 80.
+Autoroute tolls are approximately €80.

 To plan your route consult the ViaMichelin Route Planner.

 Stena line travel from Harwick to the Hook of Holland (close to Amsterdam).
-P&O Stena Line do also cross the Channel from Dover to Calais although this is not obvious from looking at their web sites.
+P&O Stena Line do also cross the Channel from Dover to Calais although this is not obvious from looking at their websites.

 Road conditions - the Cunning Bison

-To Chamonix from Martigny (Switzerland)
+Drive to Chamonix from Martigny (Switzerland)

 If you're driving to Chamonix over the Col de Montets check here for conditions.

-To Chamonix from Italy - The Mont Blanc Tunnel - Click here for tunnel information
+To Chamonix from Italy - The Mont-Blanc Tunnel - Click here for tunnel information

-Parking in Chamonix - Click here for information car parking in Chamonix
+Parking in Chamonix - Click here for information car parking in Chamonix.

 French law requires you to have a reflective vest handy in the car as well as an emergency warning triangle.
 Non-compliance could result in a 90-135 Euro fine.